Controlling Stepper Motors Using Arduino CNC Shield V3 and GRBL.

 This shield runs on 12-36V DC power supply therefore you have to consider the operating voltage when powering the shield.
 For now, only DRV8825 drivers can handle up to 36V.

-There is a fourth A-axis driver which can be configured to mirror any of X, Y or Z axes or it may operate independently using pins D12 for A-STEP and D13 for A-DIR.
-You also need to connect the A-axis jumpers labelled in the diagram above to be able to use the A-axis driver.
+The shield includes a fourth A-axis driver, which can be configured to mirror any of the X, Y, or Z axes.
+It can also operate independently using pins D12 for A-STEP and D13 for A-DIR.
+You need to connect the A-axis jumpers labelled in the diagram above to be able to use the A-axis driver.

 You can also check out a more detailed pinout of the CNC shield from the manufacturer’s website to further see how each of the pins on this shield relate to their corresponding Arduino pin connections.

-Connection of the CNC Shield, Arduino, motor drivers and Stepper motors is done as shown below.
+Connect the CNC Shield, Arduino, motor drivers, and stepper motors as shown below.

 Connecting CNC Shield to Arduino, motor drivers and stepper motors